-2. Log in as the ViewDS System Administrator and move to the directory where ViewDS should be installed.
-This will be the ViewDS installation directory, referred to as \${VFHOME}.
+Log in as the ViewDS System Administrator and move to the directory where ViewDS should be installed.
+This will be the ViewDS installation directory, referred to as \$ {VFHOME}.

-ViewDS will be installed as a collection of subdirectories below $\{VFHOME\}$.
+ViewDS will be installed as a collection of subdirectories below \$ {VFHOME}.

-From the installation media, select the appropriate tar file for your platform and un-tar it.
-The ViewDS directories and files are created in the current directory; one of the files is vfinstall in the install directory.

-- 4. Run the script vfinstall.
-You will be prompted to set the VFHOME, MANPATH, PATH and LD_LIBRARY PATH environment variables. - 5.
-Install the ViewDS Management Agent.
+- 3. From the installation media, select the appropriate tar file for your platform and un-tar it.
+The ViewDS directories and files are created in the current directory; one of the files is vfinstall in the install directory. - 4.
+Run the script vfinstall.
+You will be prompted to set the VFHOME, MANPATH, PATH and LD LIBRARY PATH environment variables.